 I still keep a “romantic and positive” view very strong inside me.
 It is my belief: sustainable tourism brings prosperity, connects people and their cultures, helps preserve the natural environment, generates a plethora of economic, social, cultural benefits.

 But over time I have also discovered the complexity of the travel and tourism sector, and how often the lack of smooth and transparent decision-making processes, the lack of systematic cooperation between the public and private sector, and the lack of ethics make the path difficult.

-I am aware that there are many challenges due to the complexity of the tourism value chain and the fact that more and more actions, projects and investments are needed to accelerate the shift towards a more sustainable tourism.
+I am aware that there are many challenges due to the complexity of the tourism value chain and the fact that more and more actions, projects, and investments are needed to accelerate the shift towards more sustainable tourism.

 What I have learned is that we need to bring sustainable tourism from theory to practice continuously with a permanent and structured methodological approach, at local, regional, national and/or transnational level.
 Strategists, planners, decision-makers, researchers, academics, trainers and industry representatives need to join forces and cooperate, work together, plan together.

 In your view, which are the main topics and concerns linked to tourism sustainability at the moment in Europe?